Stefano Gobbi

-Stefano Gobbi (22 March 1930 – 29 June 2011) was an Italian Roman Catholic priest.
+Stefano Gobbi (22 March 1930 – 29 June 2011) was an Italian Roman Catholic priest and mystic.
 He founded the worldwide Catholic movement, the Marian Movement of Priests following what he reported as an interior locution in 1972 at the shrine of Our Lady of Fatima.

 Life

 Gobbi was born in the Province of Como, Italy and was ordained as a priest in 1964.
 He later obtained a doctorate in sacred theology from the Pontifical Lateran University in Rome.

 On 8 May 1972 he was on a pilgrimage to Fátima, Portugal and was praying in the shrine of Our Lady of Fatima.
 He reported an interior locution from the Virgin Mary.
 He did not claim a Marian apparition, but a locution, an inner voice.
 This inner voice urged him to gather other priests who would be willing to consecrate themselves to the Immaculate Heart of Mary and be strongly united with the Pope and the Roman Catholic Church.
 According to Gobbi, he prayed to the Blessed Virgin Mary for a confirmation of the inner voice, which he reported as receiving in May 1972 while praying in the Church of the Annunciation in Nazareth.
 On 13 October 1972, on the 55th anniversary of Our Lady of Fatima he and two other priests formed the Marian Movement of Priests in a church in Gera Lario near Como, Italy.